Androgenetic alopecia or male pattern baldness is the most common form of hair loss, accounting for 95% of male hair loss cases.

 Male Hair Loss

-The most common pattern of androgenetic alopecia is the frontal and temporal thinning, with a tendency to extend to the crown of the head.
-Over the years, the thin area on the crown of the head expands and in many cases ultimately unites with the front area.
-Hair loss with apparent thinning occurs in 25% of the male population by the age of 30 and in 50% by the age of 45-50.
+The most common pattern of androgenetic alopecia is anterior and temporal thinning, with a tendency for the thinning to extend to the top of the head.
+Over the years, the area of thinning at the top of the head widens and in many cases merges with the anterior thinning.
+Male pattern hair loss occurs in 25% of the male population with apparent thinning by the age of 30 years and in 50% by the age of 45-50 years.

-Male hair loss mostly starts at the end of puberty and progresses rapidly in the ages between 20-30, while the shedding slows down after the age of 30-35.
-At older ages, hair loss is slowed down even further, following a path that coincides with the stabilization and gradual decline in levels of male hormones in the blood.
+In the majority of men with hair loss, thinning occurs at the end of puberty and progresses rapidly between the ages of 20-30 years, with a slowing down after 30-35 years.
+At older ages, the course of hair loss slows down even further, following the same course as the stabilisation and gradual decline of male hormone levels in the blood.

-Men suffering from androgenetic alopecia inherit hair follicles that are genetically susceptible to the hormone dihydrotestosterone (DHT).
+Men who suffer from androgenetic alopecia inherit in the hair follicles a genetic sensitivity to the hormone dihydrotestosterone (DHT).
 Dihydrotestosterone (DHT) is a derivative or by-product of testosterone.
-Testosterone is converted to DHT by means of the enzyme 5-alpha-reductase, which enters the follicles, causes the latter’s shrink and eventually causes changes in the follicles’ function, suppressing their growth.
-The hair follicles that are sensitive to the DHT hormone become thinner and their lifespan is reduced, resulting in shedding of the hairs and reduced density on the scalp.
+Testosterone is converted to DHT by means of the enzyme 5-areductase which enters the hair follicles, shrinks the hair follicles and by causing changes in their function, suppresses their growth.
+Hair follicles sensitive to the DHT hormone become thinner and their lifespan is reduced, resulting in hair loss and a decrease in scalp density.

-The hair follicles gradually degenerate, the life cycle of the hair is shortened, and every new hair that is produced becomes increasingly thinner and weaker, with an ever shorter life span.
-This occurs at a speed that differs from one man to another, until the follicle reaches its final stage of degeneration, in which the hair appears thin and transparent like fluff.
+The affected hair follicles gradually degenerate, the hair life cycle becomes shorter and each new hair produced comes out thinner and thinner and weaker, with a shorter and shorter life span.
+This happens at different rates from man to man, until the hair follicle reaches a final stage of degeneration, where the hair appears thin and transparent like fluff.

 Hair Loss DNA Test